athusrv/referral_program_api/README.md

 ### Live API

-I created a Heroku app for this as well.
-So, if none of the options above fits your need, you can use this heroku app which is the easiest option to start working with this.
+I created a Heroku app for this as well which is the easiest option to start working with this.

 The app URL is: https://referral-program-api.herokuapp.com/